Java-rice/-YourExpense-Expense-Tracker-App/README.md

 - Peroche, John Mark
 - Soriano, Stephanie Elenn
 - Uy, Lord Allain

-## What is @YOUREXPENSE? ##
-A simple Python project prototype developed as a final requirement for the Discrete Structure 1 subject.
-This project aims to provide users with a way to manage and track their expenses efficiently.

 ## Simple Features ##
 - User Profiles: Store user profiles in an online database, along with corresponding information for each user.